NicolaiRuckel/beamer-template/README.md

 #### Commands
 `\code` is `\texttt` with a gray background to make your monospace stuff more visible.
-This is also the place for custom commands.

 #### Listing-Languages
 Here are additional languages for the listing environment defined.
 Currently